 4. What Are The Problems and Challenges For Hyperlocal Delivery App?
 Dos & Don’ts

 – Selecting the right geography

 The first challenge you confront with the hyperlocal model is to select the right geographical location.
-Online shopping has widely accepted but the hyperlocal delivery model is yet to reach that level.
-Retailers are there where the maximum customers will be and customers go where they fulfill livelihood necessities effortlessly.
+Online shopping has been widely accepted but the hyperlocal delivery model is yet to reach that level.
+Retailers are there where the maximum customers will be.
+Likewise, customers go where they fulfill livelihood necessities effortlessly.